 Knights Media & Public Relations, Knights MPR, and any variants are trading names of the Knights group.
 Knights MPR [GB] Limited (Reg. no. 12349947) is a limited company registered in England and Wales.
-Registered Head Office: The Workbox, 30 Ferris Town, Truro, Cornwall TR1 3JJ, UK, serving clients in Finland, Middle East, in the UK and beyond.
+Registered Head Office: The Workbox, 30 Ferris Town, Truro, Cornwall TR1 3JJ, UK, serving clients in America, Finland, France, Germany, across the Middle East, Singapore, in the UK, and beyond.
 A member of the Knights group.
 D&B D-U-N-S® Number: 22-555-4330.

 NO RELIANCE ON INFORMATION

 The content on our site is provided for general information only.
 It is not intended to amount to advice or serve as a substitute for any audit, advisory, tax or other professional advice, consultation or service.